lextoumbourou/notes/notes/reference/papers/high-fidelity-audio-compression-with-improved-rvqgan.md

 The process of learrning discrete codes is really just to compression.

-The audio signal is compressed into a discrete latent space using [Residual Vector Quantisation (RVQ)](../../permanent/residual-vector-quantization.md) vector-quantizing the representations of an autoencoder using a fixed length codebook.
+The audio signal is compressed into a discrete latent space using [Residual Vector Quantisation](../../permanent/residual-vector-quantization.md) vector-quantizing the representations of an autoencoder using a fixed length codebook.

 * Generative modelling of high-resolution audio is difficult because:
     * high dimensionality (~44,100 samples per second of audio)